manuelroemer/site/content/blog/4-lecture-notes-distributed-systems/index.md

   The inverse is a concurrent event (_a || b_).
 - **Causality**: Essentially, what _caused_ an event?
 An event _a_ concurrent to _b_ cannot have caused _b_.
 If _a_ happened before _b_, it might have.
+- **Broadcast**: Delivering a message m from one node to all others.
 - **Microkernel**: An approach to design a (operating) system.
 In contrast to a monolithic approach, features are not part of the kernel, but "separate modules" in user space.
 - **Idempotence**: A function `f(x)` is _idempotent_ if `f(x) = f(f(x))`, i.e., if it can be invoked multiple times without causing duplication.
   In a DS, idempotence may have an influence on retry semantics: